OnionIoT/Onion-Docs/Omega2/Projects/oled/temperature-monitor.md

 ## Ambient Temperature Monitor {#ubidots-temperature-monitor}

-This project will allow you to read temperature from a sensor, display it on the OLED Expansion, and also push the data to Ubidots for logging and monitoring!
+This project will allow you to read temperature from a sensor, display it on the OLED Expansion, and also push the data to Ubidots IoT Platform for logging and monitoring!

 TODO: add link to Ubidots